 Trying to find a more sustainable way to update your wardrobe?
-If you’re getting involved in Second-Hand September, how can you avoid the duds and find those special investment pieces that you’ll treasure for their whole (second) life?
+If you’re getting involved in Second-Hand September this year, how can you avoid the duds and find those special investment pieces that you’ll treasure for their whole (second) life?
 Circular fashion rental company Sign of the Times’ CEO Antonia Timpany is here to help.
-Here, Antonia shares her top tips, learnt over 12 years of building a successful luxury re-sale business.
+Here, Antonia shares her top tips, learnt over years of building a successful luxury re-sale business.

 Antonia has the insider knowledge to shop the designer brands and pieces that will become part of a forever wardrobe as well as seek out investment pieces that can be sold on when the time is right.

 Tips For Second-Hand September

 Is it better to shop second hand in person or online?

 Shopping pre-owned can sometimes feel overwhelming as there are so many individual products to browse; it is hard to edit.
 Always ask the staff and use them as your personal shopper as they should have the inside scoop of the best products in store.
 It’s tempting to go in with an idea of what you want but it’s better to be open-minded and just buy classic pieces as you see them even if they come out of season or at slightly the wrong time.
 Think about what items would form your personal capsule collection, whether that be a blazer and white shirt or a cross body bag and a day-to-night dress and start your search.
 If you are unsure of what your capsule essentials are, you can also think about the colours that you wear the most and start from there.
 Be ruthless and don’t be swayed by the brand or the great price.
 Equally don’t be afraid to purchase things that need minor alternations; most clothes do.

 How can you avoid fakes?